Complex surgeries on the elderly often result in poor outcomes, but a surgeons group believes this can be improved.

 For too long, our health system has emphasized the quantity of life over the quality of life.
 Too many of our elderly are also passed from doctor to doctor and are taking medications that often result in other iatrogenic problems that could have been avoided.

-When considering any surgery, a doctor, the patient and their families must evaluate weather the benefit outweighs the risks.
-In older patients who have illnesses or problems in organ systems, having a surgery can shorten their lifespan and may result in medical complications requiring more procedures, more costs with little or no benefit.
-While it is true that there may be a medical indication for a surgery, it is also true that the procedure may not be curative and may become a costly boondoggle for the patient, Medicare and offer a poor quality of life.
+When considering any surgery, a doctor, the patient, and their families must evaluate whether the benefit outweighs the risks.
+In older patients who have illnesses or problems in organ systems, having surgery can shorten their lifespan and may result in medical complications requiring more procedures, more costs with little or no benefit.
+While it is true that there may be a medical indication for surgery, it is also true that the procedure may not be curative and may become a costly boondoggle for the patient, Medicare and offer poor quality of life.

 It is important to improve the standards in care for the elderly who are contemplating surgery.
 It is also important for us as a society when faced with the high cost of care when a procedure can go wrong from risk consider the statistical appropriateness of the care and whether insurance systems should pay for them.